 In an unprecedented round of funding, the Research Council of Norway has invested NOK 2.1 billion in 22 new centres for research-based innovation (CRIs).

-One of these centres is the Norwegian Centre for Research-Based Artificial Intelligence Innovation (CRAI), which comprises a number of major players in industry and academia – including SINTEF.
+One of these centres is the Norwegian Research Center for AI Innovation (now NorwAI, formely known as CRAI), which comprises a number of major players in industry and academia – including SINTEF.

 “Here we are drawing on business skills both from “digitally born” young companies and from established companies that radically improve customer relations and operations by using artificial intelligence.
 By combining this with the country’s leading research communities in the fields of AI and machine learning, we plan to put Norway on the international map,” says Bryhni.

 According to him, innovation, the ethical use of AI, explainability and machine learning used in industrial applications are important themes.